 The general expectation is that a child will be accompanied by a parent/carer/guardian or responsible adult, where necessary, unless there is a good reason why it is not reasonable to expect the parent/carer/guardian to do so.
-Working arrangements and childcare issues will not normally be considered reasons why a child cannot be accompanied.
+Please note that working arrangements, other children attending different schools, and childcare issues will not normally be considered for the purposes of assessment to be reasons why a child cannot be accompanied.